 Further research into the case was done by Dr. Edmundo Escomel, one of Peru's preeminent physician-researchers at the time.
 He discovered that Lina's menstruations had actually begun when she was only eight months old, much sooner than her father had originally reported.
 Escomel also documented the results of a test which indicated that Lina had the ovaries of a fully mature woman.
 He concluded that the reason for the early development of her reproductive system must must have been from a pituitary hormonal disorder.
 But the identity of Gerardo's father was never determined.

 For a long time, Gerardo was raised in the Medina household as though he were Lina's baby brother.
 Two years after Gerardo was born, American child psychologist Mrs. Paul Kosak was permitted to speak with Lina at some length.
 As quoted in the New York Times in 1941, Mrs. Kosak said, "Lina is above normal in intelligence and the baby, a boy, is perfectly normal and is physically better developed than the average Mestiza (Spanish Indian) child.
 She thinks of the child as a baby brother and so does the rest of the family."

-Gerardo died seven years later at age 40 from a bone marrow infection, but Lina and her husband still live in Peru, and their son currently lives in Mexico.
+Gerardo died seven years later at age 40 from a bone marrow infection, but as of 2005 Lina and her husband still live in Peru, and their son currently lives in Mexico.